 Seychelles is now more accessible, and affordable, thanks to a British Airways’ twice weekly direct flight from Heathrow to Mahé, whose international airport was modernised last year.
 It takes just 10 hours to fly there, and as the country is just 3 hours ahead of the UK, there’s minimal jetlag.
 The Seychelles feels like a tropical island.
 When you land here, you can feel the heat and humidity, and see dense tropical greenery, right next to the runway.

-Seychelles is an ideal destination for island hopping, by plane, or helicopter, as every island has its own character, and different experiences to offer.
+Seychelles holiday destination is ideal for island hopping, by plane, or helicopter, as every island has its own character, and different experiences to offer.
 The inner granite islands include Mahé, Praslin, La Digue, Silhouette Island, North Island, and Fregate Island.
 The outer coral islands include Denis Private Island and Desroches.

 A 15 minute flight hop from the main island of Mahé, Praslin Island has picture postcard perfect beaches, Anse Georgette and Anse Lazio, and the UNESCO World Heritage listed Vallée de Mai, a prehistoric nature reserve with the unique coco de mer palm.
 From here, you can do day trips to Aldabra Island, with the world’s largest population of giant tortoises and rustic La Digue.
 For birders, The Seychelles has over 200 species.
 Cousin Island, a nature reserve just a kilometre in diameter, is home to over 1000 nesting seabirds, and Bird Island, is an ornthologists dream.